 Grandma’s Recipe Book

 Every now and then I dip into my Grandmother’s book of handwritten recipes.
-My Grandmother has not been of this earth for some years now but something of her lived on in her recipe book.
-I only found it a year ago and was very excited to have it.
+My Grandmother has not been of this earth for some many years now but something of her lived on in her recipe book.
+I was so excited when it came into my possession.
 It is wonderful to cook recipes from its pages and it takes me back to tea times in front of the fire at her house.

 A spice loaf recipe from an ordinary woman and plain cook, my Grandma, who was very, very special